MicrosoftDocs/dynamics-365-fraud-protection/content/transaction-acceptance-booster.md

 Only the purchase event is an assessment API, whereas all the other event APIs are not.

-In the response payload, you will receive a flag indicating which MID will be used in the call to your bank.
+In the response payload, you will receive a flag indicating which MID is to be used in the call to your bank.
 The flag will contain one of three values:

 - Standard: Currently existing.
 - Program: Used for high-confidence transactions expected to return a higher acceptance yield.